johnathanlaw/rotabot/README.md

    - You may wish to use the Slack channel `#rotabot-inactive` for testing.
 Its channel ID is `C064EJX84V6`.
    - Note that the `days-active` block is a `string` - This validates each day (Monday - Friday) if the rota should be posted that day. `Y` means active, `N` means inactive.
      - This means `YYYYY` is every weekday, `YNNNN` only posts on Monday.
+   - The message that is posted will automatically include a section at the end that links to the configured spreadsheet to edit (it reads `Update this rota here`)

 ### Example Configuration